 7. Focus on social supports

 I place a big emphasis on reaching out for help when feeling overwhelmed!
-I want my students to know that it’s okay to ask for help or to talk about how they’re feeling with others.
+I want my students to know that it's okay to ask for help or to talk about how they're feeling with others.
 To get students thinking about supportive people in their lives, we talk about supportive qualities and unsupportive qualities.
-Then, we assign supportive qualities a color.
-Students divide a mandala into sections and each section is for the supportive people in their lives.
+Then we assign a color to supportive qualities.
+Students divide a mandala into sections, with each section representing the supportive people in their lives.
 They choose 3 supportive qualities each person has and color that section of the mandala with those colors.

-During this activity, students are focusing on the positive qualities of the people in their lives and practicing a calming coloring activity.
-For some of my students, this activity revealed that some of the people they tend to go to for help don’t necessarily possess the supportive qualities they were looking for in times of stress.
+During this activity, students focus on the positive qualities of the people in their lives and practice calming coloring.
+For some of my students, this activity revealed that the people they tend to turn to for help don't necessarily possess the supportive qualities they seek in times of stress.

 8. Teach conflict resolution and communication skills